 - at a school that is a member of the Kent and Medway Progression Federation

 - on the University of Kent’s Access to Higher Education Diploma programme

 - on the University Entrance Diploma programme at the University of Kent

 Student Ambassador Stipends have been created for students who have an interest in becoming involved in outreach work during their undergraduate programme.
 The Student Ambassador Stipend offers successful applicants an award of £1,000 per annum alongside an exclusive programme of training and work experiences specifically designed to enhance their employability skills.

 In addition to their financial award, holders of Student Ambassador Stipends will receive regular training to develop the skills necessary to support and, eventually, deliver a range of activities in schools and colleges.
 They will gain valuable experience through a range of outreach work which will become increasingly varied and challenging as their skills progress.

-Applicants will be shortlisted using the selection criteria.
-Particular attention will be given to the supporting statement and teacher’s reference.
+Applicants will be shortlisted using the selection criteria and the statement provided by the applicant.
 Shortlisted applicants will be invited to the University for interview.